yiisoft/db/docs/en/queries/create-command.md

 Returns a `Yiisoft\Db\DataReader\DataReaderInterface` object for traversing the rows in the result set.

-For example, the following code fetches all rows from the `customer` table:
+For example, the following code fetches all rows from the `customer` table.

 ```php
 <?php